tinymce/tinymce-docs/advanced/contributing-to-open-source.md

 ## Basic Rules

-Contributed code will be licensed under the LGPL license but not limited to LGPL.
+Contributed code will be licensed under the LGPL license, but not limited to LGPL.

-Copyright notices will be changed to Ephox Corporation.
-But contributors will get credit for their work.
+Copyright notices will be changed to Ephox Corporation but contributors will get credit for their work.

 All third party code will be reviewed, tested and possibly modified before being released.

+In order for contributions to be accepted, a Contributors License Agreement Agrreement must be completed.

-These basic rules make it possible for us to earn a living from the TinyMCE project but it also ensures that the code remains open source and under the LGPL license.
+These basic rules make it possible for us to properly manage the TinyMCE project and to ensure that the code remains open source and under the LGPL license.

 ## How to Contribute